GSW

 Mapping the Future: How Photogrammetry and Remote Sensing Drive Climate Solutions and Disaster Management

-Wednesday, 9th April 2025 | 09:00 – 10:00 AM | Sheikh Rashid Hall
+Wednesday, 9th April 2025 | 09:00 – 10:00 AM | Sheikh Maktoum Hall B

 Overview: As the world faces unprecedented challenges due to climate change and natural disasters, advanced technologies like photogrammetry and remote sensing are playing a pivotal role in providing data-driven insights for effective solutions.
 This panel will explore how these technologies are revolutionizing climate monitoring, environmental protection, and disaster management.
 Experts from the fields of photogrammetry, Earth observation, and geospatial analytics will discuss the latest innovations in satellite imagery, aerial mapping, and AI-powered data interpretation.
 The panel will highlight how these technologies enable governments, organizations, and communities to track environmental changes, predict disasters, and respond with greater precision and speed.
 By showcasing real-world applications—from mapping vulnerable coastlines and monitoring deforestation to predicting floods and assessing post-disaster damage—the panel will provide a forward-looking perspective on how photogrammetry and remote sensing can contribute to a more resilient and sustainable future.
 The discussion will also cover the importance of international collaboration, data sharing, and the role of AI in enhancing the accuracy and timeliness of remote sensing data for effective decision-making.
 Join us as we explore how mapping the Earth’s surface from space and the air can drive critical climate solutions and improve disaster preparedness and response strategies globally.